-GDP Annual Growth Rate in India averaged 6.13 percent from 1951 until 2020, reaching an all time high of 11.40 percent in the first quarter of 2010 and a record low of -5.20 percent in the fourth quarter of 1979.
+GDP Annual Growth Rate in India averaged 5.87 percent from 1951 until 2020, reaching an all time high of 11.40 percent in the first quarter of 2010 and a record low of -23.90 percent in the second quarter of 2020.
 This page provides - India GDP Annual Growth Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-India GDP Annual Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on July of 2020. source: Ministry of Statistics and Programme Implementation (MOSPI)
+India GDP Annual Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on October of 2020.

-GDP Annual Growth Rate in India is expected to be -8.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Annual Growth Rate in India to stand at 4.90 in 12 months time.
+GDP Annual Growth Rate in India is expected to be -10.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate GDP Annual Growth Rate in India to stand at 15.00 in 12 months time.
 In the long-term, the India GDP Annual Growth Rate is projected to trend around 5.50 percent in 2021 and 4.00 percent in 2022, according to our econometric models.